bomonike/bomonike.github.io/learn-chinese.md

    Cantonese has 6 tones.

-1. Children in mainland China, before dipping a traditional in ink to draw strokes in a very specific order to make calligraphy, learn <a target="_blank" href="https://en.wikipedia.org/wiki/Pinyin">Pinyin alphabet</a> (not <a target="_blank" href="https://en.wikipedia.org/wiki/Help:IPA">IPA</a>).
+1. Children in mainland China, before drawing stokes of traditional calligraphy glyphs (in a very specific sequence), first learn the <a href="#Pinyin">Pinyin alphabet</a>.

 1. Before traveling, sign up for <a href="#Payments">automated payments</a>, install and use <a href="#eSIM">mobile eSIM</a> and VPNs so you can view YouTube videos.
    The Hong Kong and Macau SAR (Special Administrative Regions (特别行政区) residents do have access to western internet and separate currency and passport.
 Macau is the only legal gambling in China.